MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/hyper-v/Hyper-V.md

 Restores a virtual machine checkpoint.

 ### [Resume-VMReplication](./Resume-VMReplication.md)
-Resumes a virtual machine replication that is in a state of Paused, Error, Resynchronization Required, or Suspended.
+Resumes a virtual machine replication that is in a Paused, Error, Resynchronization Required, or Suspended state.

 ### [Resume-VM](./Resume-VM.md)
 Resumes a suspended (paused) virtual machine.

 ### [Revoke-VMConnectAccess](./Revoke-VMConnectAccess.md)
-Revokes access for one or more users to connect to a one or more virtual machines.
+Revokes access for one or more users to connect to one or more virtual machines.

 ### [Save-VM](./Save-VM.md)
 Saves a virtual machine.